jillesvangurp/es-kotlin-client/manual/recipe-search-engine.md

 # Building a Recipe Search Engine

-The Elastic Search Kotlin Wrapper is designed to simplify writing production code that interacts with Elasticsearch.
+The Elastic Search Kotlin Wrapper is designed to simplify writing code that interacts with Elasticsearch.

 The easiest way to demonstrate how it works is just showing it with a simple